sylvain-kern/tufte-style-article/readme.md

 # Usage

+I provide the template `minimal.tex`, to quickly get started.

-Please see the documentation fore more in-depth explanations and examples.
+Please see the documentation for more in-depth explanations and examples.
 This section gives a quick overview on how to produce a simple document.

 ## Preamble